uvarc/accord/docs/projects.md

 ## Storage

-ACCORD users automatically recieve 1TB of free storage with each project.
+ACCORD users automatically receive 1TB of free storage with each project.
 Additional storage can be purchased for a fee.